Ask-Poppy/waldo-gen/README.md

   python validate_jsonl.py
   ```

-## Split Dataset
+## Split and Validate Dataset
-- Split into training and validation sets:
+- Split into training and validation sets and validate:
   ```bash
   python split_and_validate_dataset.py
   ```